WonkiDonk/jlr-remote/README.md

 - Preconditioning an electric vehicle
 - Locking a vehicle

 > **Please note**: each example shows authentication, device registration and logging in.
-You only need to complete this once per session.
-Once you have a `refresh_token`, you can use this to authenticate for subsequent sessions instead of the auth/device reg/log in process.
+You only need to complete this once per session or until your `access_token` expires.
+Once your `access_token` has expired, you can refresh it using the `authenticationService.refreshToken(deviceId, refresh_token)` method instead of the auth/device reg/log in process.

 ## Acknowledgements